vr6/node-things/README.md

 * Angular JS
 * CSS

-It looks sometihng like this:
+It looks something like this:

 ![](node-things.png)